whage/thesis/thesis.md

     - https://www.cs.princeton.edu/~dpw/papers/tal-toplas.pdf
     - https://www.cis.upenn.edu/~stevez/papers/MCGG99.pdf

-## Types and operations
-The next step for a programming langage with regards to type systems would be to define certain basic types and operations for the values in the program.
-These help reduce the cognitive load on the programmer and make it possible to check (either statically or dynamicall) whether some operation later in the code is considered legal or not.
-Today we take for granted such a type system but this indeed is a language feature that wasn't there for the first generations of computer programmers.

-**TODO**

 ## Concrete vs abstract types
 Most programming languages differentiate between concrete and abstract types.
 A concrete type corresponds to the concept of a "data structure", a collection of data values and the relationships between them.